-Perhaps Japan’s best kept secret from the global travel community, Fukuoka is particularly popular in the domestic tourism market, while relatively undiscovered by international tourists.
-Fukuoka a desirable hidden gem just waiting to be explored.
+Perhaps Japan’s best-kept secret from the global travel community, Fukuoka is particularly popular in the domestic tourism market, while relatively undiscovered by international tourists.
+Fukuoka is a desirable hidden gem just waiting to be explored.

 Fukuoka City is loosely divided east and west of the Naka River.
 Hakata is Fukuoka’s business hub and the Tenjin Area is the cultural heart of Fukuoka City.
 It is home to cafes, restaurants and bars, fashion, boutiques and retail stores.
 Nakasu is Fukuoka’s famous entertainment district which comes alive after dark.

 How to get to Fukuoka

 Fukuoka Airport is located just ten minutes from the city centre and has flights to many key hubs, both domestically and internationally.
 Kitakyushu Airport located in Kitakyushu City also offers access to Fukuoka City and is just 60km from Fukuoka Airport.

 To get to Fukuoka from Australia, the quickest flight options are via Tokyo or Osaka.
 It’s also easily accessed through international hubs such as Seoul-Incheon, Singapore, Hong Kong, Taipei and Bangkok.